-Particularly with overlapping groups, there are a number of ways to model the group sparse structure in a Bayesian manner.
-For illustration, we consider the following simple model: For each group $G_k$, let $\xi_k \in \{0,1\}$ be a Boolean variable with $\xi_k=1$ when the group $G_k$ is active and $\xi_k=0$ when it is inactive.
-We call $\xi_k$ activity indicators and model them as i.i.d.\ with \beq P(\xi_k=1) = 1-P(\xi_k=0) = \rho \eeq for some sparsity level $\rho \in (0,1)$.
-We assume that given the vector $\xibf$, the components of $\xbf$ are independent with the conditional distributions \beq x_j \sim \left\{ \right. \eeq where $V$ is a random variable having the distribution of the component $x_j$ in the event that it belongs to an active group.
-Finally, suppose that measurement vector $\ybf$ is generated by first passing $\xbf$ through a linear transform $\zbf=\Abf\xbf$, and then a separable componentwise measurement channel with probability distribution functions $p(y_i|z_i)$.
+There are many ways to model the group-sparse structure in a Bayesian manner, particularly with overlapping groups.
+For sake of illustration, we consider the following simple model.
+For each group $G_k$, let $\xi_k \in \{0,1\}$ be a Boolean variable with $\xi_k=1$ when the group $G_k$ is active and $\xi_k=0$ when it is inactive.
+We call $\xi_k$ the ``activity indicators" and model them as i.i.d.\ with \beq P(\xi_k=1) = 1-P(\xi_k=0) = \rho \eeq for some sparsity rate $\rho \in (0,1)$.
+We assume that, given the vector $\xibf$, the components of $\xbf$ are independent with the conditional densities \beq x_j|\xibf \sim \left\{ \right. \eeq where $V$ is a random variable having the distribution of the component $x_j$ in the event that it belongs to an active group.
+Finally, suppose that measurement vector $\ybf$ is generated by first passing $\xbf$ through a linear transform $\zbf=\Abf\xbf$ and then a separable componentwise measurement channel with likelihoods $p(y_i|z_i)$.
 Many other dependencies on the activities of $\xbf$ and measurement models $\ybf$ are possible -- we use this simple model for illustration.